prashant-rathod/GAT/README.md

 Having multiple gunicorn processes running at once will lead to 500 errors from front end.
 How to fix if server errors are happening:
 1. $ ./ssh.sh
 2. Once on remote machine:
-3. $ ps –ef | grep gunicorn
-4. Kill all gunicorn processes in following fashion, one by one.
-5. $ kill -9 <PID of gunicorn process>
-6. check if there are any still left: $ ps –ef | grep gunicorn
-7. $ cd ~/Projects/GAT;
-8. start new gunicorn process in background with nohup:
-8. $ nohup gunicorn application:application -b localhost:8000 &
+3. $ pgrep -f gunicorn | xargs kill -9; nohup gunicorn application:application -b localhost:8000 &

 If errors persist and the problem was not multiple processes, ssh into the machine, and check out ~/nohup.out, /var/log/nginx/access.log and /var/log/nginx/error.log.
 The python console prints to nohup.out, while other errors and warnings print to error.log, and all requests are recorded in access.log.
+These have been made available on the app through the /log/python-out /log/server-error /log/server-access paths.

 You can check the status of nginx server by the following command $ sudo service nginx status